LaunchCodeEducation/web-fundamentals/class-prep/3/installing-google-app-engine/LINUX.md

 title: Installing Google App Engine on Linux
 ---

-## Installing Google App Engine
+## Installing and Running Google App Engine

-1. Download the correct package from [Google Cloud SDK Documentation site](https://cloud.google.com/sdk/docs/#linux). **Do not follow the rest of the instructions on that page.** Instead, come back here and follow the steps below.
+1. Download the correct package from [Google Cloud SDK Documentation site](https://cloud.google.com/sdk/docs/#linux). **Do not follow the rest of the instructions on that page.
+Instead, come back here and follow the steps below.**
 2. From a Terminal, browse to the directory where the package is located and run:
     ```nohighlight
-    $ tar xvzf file
+    $ tar xzf google-cloud-sdk-138.0.0-linux-x86.tar.gz
     ```
+    (Your filename may vary slightly.
+Use tab-completion when typing this command.)

     Move the app files to your home directory, and then change to that directory:
     ```nohighlight
     $ mv google-cloud-sdk ~/